MarkPearlCoZa/Blog_General/_posts/2016-08-06-All-Models-Are-Wrong.md

 Some models are useful because they are clearly wrong.
 Yes, I know this may sound counter intuitive - let me explain why...

 I really battle to come up with new ideas.
-Let's say I'm working on some marketing material - a brochure for a product for instance.
+Let's say I'm working on some marketing material - for instance, a brochure for a product.
 I can sit for hours and not come up with anything new.
 My brain just seems to battle with this.
 Show me a 'proposed' brochure and within seconds I can tell you what I would change on it.
 Having the 'wrong' thing becomes useful to getting to the 'right' thing.
 I think the same applies with models.

 One of my favorite talks at software conferences this year was a talk done by [Sarah Mei](https://twitter.com/sarahmei).
 I watched her talk at Ruby Fuza in Cape Town, and then a revised edition at CodeMania in Auckland.
 Both times I really enjoyed it.